How to Grow Radish Indoors

 Week 2: Thin Your Seedlings

 Thin your planter to only have 1 seedling per site - leaving the largest plant.
 If you are using the recommended planter (at least 12" / 5 gals) this will mean you’ve got 6 plants after thinning.
 By getting rid of the smaller seedlings, you’re allowing the biggest and strongest one to flourish by reducing its competition for water, food, and space.
+If your seedlings are under 1 inch, stretching out, or folding over, it’s likely that they don't have quite enough light.

 Month 1-2: How to Harvest Radish